Factor (agent)

 A factor is a type of trader who receives and sells goods on commission, called factorage.
-A factor is a mercantile fiduciary transacting business in his own name and not disclosing his principal.
-A factor differs from a commission merchant in that a factor takes possession of goods (or documents of title representing goods, such as a bill of lading) on consignment, but a commission merchant sells goods not in his possession on the basis of samples.
+A factor is a mercantile fiduciary transacting business that operates in their own name and does not disclose their principal.
+A factor differs from a commission merchant in that a factor takes possession of goods (or documents of title representing goods, such as a bill of lading) on consignment, but a commission merchant sells goods not in their possession on the basis of samples.

-Most modern factor business is in the textile field, but factors are also used to a great extent in the shoe, furniture, hardware, and other industries, and the trade areas in which factors operate have increased.
-In the United Kingdom, most factors fall within the definition of a mercantile agent under the Factors Act 1889 and therefore have the powers of such.
+Most modern factor business is in the textile field, but factors are also used to a great extent in the shoe, furniture, hardware, and other industries.
+The number of trade areas in which factors operate has increased.
+In the United Kingdom, most factors fall within the definition of a mercantile agent under the Factors Act 1889 (52 & 53 Vict. c.
+45), and therefore have the powers of such.
 A factor has a possessory lien over the consigned goods that covers any claims against the principal arising out of the factor's activity.
-A debt factor, whether a person or firm (factoring company), accepts as assignee book debts (accounts receivable) as security for short-term loans; this is known as factoring.

 The term derives from the Latin for "doer, maker", from facit, "he/she/it does/makes".
-Historically, a factor had his seat at a sort of trading post known as a factory.
+Historically, a factor had their seat at a sort of trading post known as a factory.

 History

-Before the 20th century, factors were mercantile intermediaries whose main functions were warehousing and selling consigned goods, accounting to principals for the proceeds, guaranteeing buyers' credit, and sometimes making cash advances to principals prior to the actual sale of the goods.
+Before the 20th century, factors were mercantile intermediaries whose main functions were warehousing and selling consigned goods, accounting to principals for the proceeds, guaranteeing buyers' credit, and sometimes making cash advances to principals prior to the sale of the goods.
 Their services were of particular value in foreign trade, and factors became important figures in the great period of colonial exploration and development.

 Mercantile factors

 A relatively large mercantile company could have a hierarchy including several grades of factor.
 The British East India Company hierarchy ranked "factors" between "writers" (junior clerks) and "junior merchants".

-In the Hudson's Bay Company, as restructured after merging with the North West Company in 1821, commissioned officers included the ranks of chief trader and chief factor, who all shared the profits of the company during the monopoly years.
+In North America the Hudson's Bay Company, as restructured after merging with the North West Company in 1821, had commissioned officers who included the ranks of chief trader and chief factor.
+They all shared the profits of the company during its monopoly years.
 In the deed poll under which the HBC was governed, there were 25 chief factors and 28 chief traders.
 Chief factors usually held high administrative positions.

-The Dutch East India Company and the British East India Company based factors all over Asia.
-In 18th- and early 19th-century China and Japan, trade was limited to small ghettoes: the Dutch Factory on Dejima, an island off Nagasaki, and the Thirteen Factories and Shamian Island areas of Canton.
+The Dutch East India Company and the British East India Company based factors at trading posts in numerous sites all over Asia.
+In 18th- and early 19th-century China and Japan, however, the governments limited European traders to small, defined areas: the Dutch Factory was allowed to operate on Dejima, an island off Nagasaki, before the opening of trade with Japan; and in China the British were limited to Thirteen Factories and Shamian Island areas of Canton.